volhalink/my-tailwind-project/README.md

 If it's not the case and we simply want to add some new colors => we should add the `colors` to `extend` of the `theme`.

-## 8. Designing with Tailwind CSS: Optimizing for Production with Purgecss
+## 8. Optimizing for Production with Purgecss

 [Video](https://www.youtube.com/watch?v=bhoDwo24K5Q&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR&index=8)